 You can also look for hotel deals on sites like Roomer Travel, where you can buy other travelers’ unwanted reservations for a cheaper price.

 Do you have a credit card?
-Do you have airline miles racked up on it?
+Do you have airline miles racked upon it?
 You can possibly use those miles to save on hotel rooms or to redeem for gift cards that you can then use to save on hotel rooms.
-You can also see if a hotel has a specific credit card that you can apply for to help you save money on hotel rooms.
+You can also see if a hotel has a specific credit card that you can apply to help you save money on hotel rooms.

 When you are searching for your hotel room, perhaps you are loyal to a certain hotel chain, such as the Hilton, Marriott, or Holiday Inn.
 Most hotels have loyalty programs where you can earn points with every stay, and the points you accumulate over time can earn you perks such as a free night.
 You may also come across certain travel deals.
 For example, the Marriott offers a Park & Go package which offers complimentary or discounted parking.

 If loyalty is not a big deal for you, it might be worth it to explore other types of accommodations or less expensive hotels.
 Sites like Airbnb allow you to rent rooms, apartments, or even an entire house.
 If you are traveling outside the country, hostels are an excellent option.
 Cheaper hotel chains are also a great option, as they can provide you more amenities for less money.
 Cheaper hotel chains like the Hampton Inn offer free breakfast and free wi-fi, unlike hotels such as the Waldorf Astoria, which charges for the same amenities.

 Pet-friendly hotels, in recent years, have become a HUGE amenity.
 Some hotel chains, such as the La Quinta, let pets stay for free at certain locations, with no weight limit, and up to two pets can stay in the room, no matter whether your pet is a dog or cat.